MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/linked-entities.md

 * The dataflow must be in a [new Power BI workspace](/power-bi/service-create-the-new-workspaces) or a Power Apps environment.
 * A linked entity can't be joined with a regular entity that gets its data from an on-premises data source.
 * When using M parameters to address linked entities, if the source dataflow is refreshed, it doesn't automatically affect the data in the destination dataflow.
+* Attempt to connect 2 dataflow entities between 2 workspaces of different storage types (BYOSA and Internal) is not supported

 ## Next steps